apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/concept.rst

    # We named this task as "shell", and just run command `echo shell task`
    shell_task = Shell(name="shell", command="echo shell task")

-If you want to see all type of tasks, you could see :doc:`tasks`.
+If you want to see all type of tasks, you could see :doc:`tasks/index`.

 Tasks Dependence
 ~~~~~~~~~~~~~~~~